Yeti: Curse of the Snow Demon: Plot

 A college football team's plane crashes in the Himalayas.
 The survivors, consisting of Sarah, Peyton, Ravin, Ashley, Dennis, Kyra, Rice, Andrew, and Garcia, have only three energy bars for food.
 Finding a trail of blood, Garcia and Andrew find a cave that turns out to be the Yeti's lair.
 Garcia escapes, but the Yeti butchers Andrew.
 Soon afterward, Sarah sees one of the corpses being dragged away, but Peyton ignores her.

-A search and rescue team, Fury and Sheppard, are sent to look for the crashed plane.
+A search and rescue team, Fury and Sheppard, is sent to look for the crashed plane.
 At the camp, Ravin suggests eating the dead bodies, and many of the survivors except a few agree with him.
 Since one of the people who disagreed was the leader, the whole team decided not to eat the bodies.

 The rescue team finds large footprints in the snow.
 At the camp, two survivors responsible for finding food return empty-handed, and Ravin sets out to cut up one of the bodies for food.
 The body he is about to cut up happens to be Kyra's brother, whom she loved very much and was very close to.
 She manages to stop him, and the survivors realize another body is missing and accuse Ravin of possibly hiding and eating it.
 The survivors decide they will eat one of the bodies if a rescue team does not arrive the next day.

 After a day has passed, the survivors eat one of the bodies.
 Kyra, however, cannot stand the thought of eating one of the bodies and retreats back into the plane.
 Later that night, she sets all of the bodies on fire, rendering them inedible.
 An enraged Ravin furiously accuses her of possibly killing them all and tries to turn everyone against her, but the others stick up for her, saying that she did the right thing, and decide to try and hike down the mountains the next morning.
 Garcia returns to the camp, but a terrified Ravin shoots him in the face with a flare gun.
 Looking for food, the Yeti attacks the survivors, killing Ashley and Dennis.
 They shoot the Yeti with the remaining flare gun, but it escapes with Sarah.
 As the rescue team arrives, they decide to try and get her back.